 Researchers are seeking solutions to critical world problems through the UConn-Technion Energy Collaboration Initiative.
 Born out of a philanthropic gift from alumnus Ed Satell '57 (BUS), the Initiative facilitates the exchange of faculty and students between UConn and Technion-Israel Institute of Technology in Haifa.
 Faculty at UConn's Center for Clean Energy Engineering (C2E2) work with Technion's energy faculty to provide a platform to advance sustainable energy research.
 Research focuses on fuel cells, an integral part of worldwide clean energy initiatives.
 Fuel cells, which are common in electric vehicles, use hydrogen and a catalytic layer to produce sustainable energy without emitting harmful greenhouse gases.
 The current catalytic layer is incredibly expensive since it is made from platinum.
 The cost of platinum means that highly efficient fuel cells are still prohibitively expensive in most cases.
 If scientists could reduce or eliminate the use of platinum, fuel cells would become much more affordable and easier to manufacture.
-The UConn-Technion project is a potential game changer for fuel cell technology as it lays the groundwork for replacing platinum with lower cost, more abundant metals like nickel and iron.
-An increasing number of startups and larger companies in the automotive industry are interested in this technology.
-The success of UConn and Technion's efforts could help propel this technology toward the mainstream.
-UConn and Technion are both recognized leaders in energy engineering and education and are committed to advancing the global adoption of clean and efficient energy technologies.
-UConn's Office of Global Affairs facilitates the partnership.
-This research is being carried out within the framework of the UConn-Technion Energy Collaboration initiative, supported in the United States by the Satell Family Foundation, the Maurice G. Gamze Endowed Fund (at the American Technion Society), Larry Pitt and Phillis Meloff, and in Israel by The Eileen and Jerry Lieberman UConn/Israel Global Partnership Fund and the Grand Technion Energy Program (GTEP).
-Keeping the Lights On During Extreme Weather Events

-UConn's Storm Outage Prediction Model was developed by a team of faculty led by Board of Trustees Distinguished Professor Manos Anagnostou to predict the impact of severe weather on Connecticut's grid.
+The UConn-Technion project is a potential game changer for fuel cell technology as it lays the groundwork for Keeping the Lights On During Extreme Weather Events UConn's Storm Outage Prediction Model was developed by a team of faculty led by Board of Trustees Distinguished Professor Manos Anagnostou to predict the impact of severe weather on Connecticut's grid.
 The model generates a dynamic picture of the coming storm and predicts, on a town-by-town basis, the potential locations and severity of weather-related outages.
 The model's Storm Outage Forecast is used by Eversource to help avoid and shorten outages by determining the number of crews needed with strategic deployment before a storm arrives.
 The model helps ensure faster storm response and accelerated restorations.
 The Storm Outage Prediction Model is housed in the Eversource Energy Center, which develops new technologies and science-based solutions for the distribution of reliable power and the management of risks associated with extreme weather and security events.